Liberal Arts in Seville, Spain (CIEE)

 Academic Structure

 CIEE classes and Cursos Concertados at the University of Seville are scheduled Monday through Thursday and meet twice a week.
 Direct enrollment courses can also meet on Fridays.
 Instruction is usually lecture-style.
 CIEE classes are open to CIEE students only.
 Cursos Concertados are open to students from U.S. institutions.
-While CIEE classes and Cursos Concertados share the same calendar, direct Matriculation university classes with Spanish and international students last until the end of the regular semester.
+While CIEE classes and Cursos Concertados share the same calendar, direct Matriculation University classes with Spanish and international students last until the end of the regular semester.

 Course Credit